 Appointments exceeding 75% for domestic students are rare and require approval of the advisor and chair of the payrolling program(s), the payrolling college dean’s office(s), and the Graduate School.
 Some colleges, schools, or programs may set lower limits, but in general require prior specific approvals if the appointment or some combination of appointments exceeds 75%.
 Project Assistants may be employed 100% during summer term, semester breaks, and spring vacation.
 International students cannot have an appointment exceeding 50% during the spring and fall terms.
 International students should refer to the section on International Students Maintaining Legal Status for additional appointment restrictions.

 Research Assistant (RA)

 Appointments exceeding 50% are not permitted.
 Domestic students may have a combination of appointments not exceeding 75% with no more than 50% being the RA appointment.
 International students cannot have any combination of a RA and another appointment over 50%.
 International students should refer to the section on International Students Maintaining Legal Status for additional appointment restrictions.

 Students can hold a concurrent appointment as a TA, RA, PA, or student hourly with their fellowship within the limits set out in the current university policy.
-Whenever assistantships (RA, TA, or PA) are combined with fellowships or traineeships, total compensation cannot exceed the department’s full-time RA rate of the student’s academic home department, as it was reported to the Graduate School for the current year. (fellowship/traineeship + assistantship = total compensation).
+Whenever assistantships (RA, TA, or PA) are combined with fellowships or traineeships, total compensation cannot exceed the full-time RA rate of the student’s academic home department, as it was reported to the Graduate School for the current year (fellowship/traineeship + assistantship = total compensation).
 The list of approved program rates can be found on the Graduate Assistantships webpage, under Assistantship Salaries by Program.
 More information about concurrent appointment policy for fellows/trainees can be found in the University of Wisconsin–Madison Policy for Supplementation and Concurrent Appointments for Graduate Students Holding Predoctoral Fellowships or Traineeships.

 Limited/Academic Staff, Non-dissertators